kesettle/project3/EntertainmentChannelAnalysis.md

 # Model fitting

 Below is the model fitting part.
-In this part, four models are fitted.
-They are: linear regression model, random forest model and boosted tree model.
+In this part, four models are fitted, those being two linear regression models, a random forest model, and a boosted tree model.
 For testing goodness of fit, we will be using the root mean squared error (RMSE).

 ## Linear Regression